CustomTypeOne/LoopPatches/README.md

 ***
 ## LoopPatches cannot be applied to Dev code that is older than 14 July 2022.

+Tested with

-Tested with Loop Dev version: 26 Sep 2022, commit ca8a374 Tested using mg/dL
+* Loop Dev version: 26 Sep 2022, commit ca8a374
+* Using mg/dL

 # Custom Type One: LoopPatches